faizalrf/documentation/Spider.md

 ERROR 12720 (HY000): Host:127.0.0.1 and Port:3306 aim self server.
 Please change spider_same_server_link parameter if this link is required.
 ```

-Since SPIDER node is connecting to itself, both partitions on the same MariaDB host, we need to add the requested parameter `spider_same_server_link` in the `/etc/my.cnf.d/server.cnf` file's `[mariadb]` section.
+Since SPIDER node is connecting to itself, both partitions (InnoDB & ColumnStore) on the same MariaDB host, we need to add the requested parameter `spider_same_server_link` in the `/etc/my.cnf.d/server.cnf` file's `[mariadb]` section.

 Once added, restart MariaDB server using `mcsadmin restartsystem`